New school care for an old school soul

 Under New Management

 After six hours of surgery and four days spent in intensive care, Ronald was discharged, but it felt different that time.
-Walking out of Henry Ford Hospital, Ronald felt confident and comfortable that the Henry Ford Health System now cared for his aneurysm and health.
+Walking out of Henry Ford Hospital, Ronald felt confident and comfortable that the Henry Ford Health now cared for his aneurysm and health.

 “It’s a real blessing that I went to Henry Ford and it was a real blessing that Dr. Nypaver was my surgeon,” says Ronald.
 “I call him my hero.”